 Assuming we can obtain a large set of weakly-labeled data in addition to a much smaller training set of “strong” labels, the simplest approach is to expand the training set by including the weakly-supervised samples (all samples are equal).
 Alternatively, one may pretrain on the weak data and then fine-tune on observations from the true function or distribution (which we call strong data).
 Indeed, a small amount of expert-labeled data can be augmented in such a way by a large set of raw data, with labels coming from a heuristic function, to train a more accurate neural ranking model.
 The downside is that such approaches are oblivious to the amount or source of noise in the labels.

-Just like animals, all labels are equal, but some labels are more equal than others.
+All labels are equal, but some labels are more equal than others, just like animals.

 Inspired by George, Animal Farm, 1945.

 We argue that treating weakly-labeled samples uniformly (i.e. each weak sample contributes equally to the final classifier) ignores potentially valuable information of the label quality.
 Instead, we propose Fidelity-Weighted Learning (FWL), a Bayesian semi-supervised approach that leverages a small amount of data with true labels to generate a larger training set with confidence-weighted weakly-labeled samples, which can then be used to modulate the fine-tuning process based on the fidelity (or quality) of each weak sample.
 By directly modeling the inaccuracies introduced by the weak annotator in this way, we can control the extent to which we make use of this additional source of weak supervision: more for confidently-labeled weak samples close to the true observed data, and less for uncertain samples further away from the observed data.

 We propose a setting consisting of two main modules:

 - One is called the student and is in charge of learning a suitable data representation and performing the main prediction task,